Incomplete Multi-Label Image Recognition by Co-learning Semantic-Aware Features and Label Recovery: Introduction

-Based on the above analysis, we propose a \textbf{C}ollaborative \textbf{L}earning framework for \textbf{S}emantic-Aware Feature Learning and \textbf{L}abel Recovery (CLSL) to address the challenge of multi-label image recognition with incomplete labels.
+Based on the above analysis, we propose a \textbf{C}o-learning \textbf{S}emantic-Aware Features and \textbf{L}abel Recovery (CSL) framework to address the challenge of multi-label image recognition with incomplete labels.
 First, to effectively capture semantic information and label correlations, a semantic-related feature learning module is designed by fusing global visual features with label embeddings to generate semantic-related features.
 Next, to enhance the alignment between visual and semantic spaces and further boost the discriminative capability of the fused features, a low-rank bilinear model is utilized to produce high-quality semantic-aware features.
 Finally, a collaborative learning framework for semantic-aware feature learning and label recovery is introduced, which adaptively infers and recovers missing labels, treating the recovered labels as pseudo-labels.
-These pseudo-labels then iteratively guide the optimization of the semantic-aware feature learning process, forming a mutually reinforced loop that continuously refines both feature quality and label completeness.
+These pseudo-labels then iteratively guide the optimization of the semantic-aware feature learning process, forming a mutually reinforcing cycle that continuously refines both features quality and label completeness.